react-bootcamp/react-101/instructions/0-create-the-app.md

 npm run build
 ```

-This will create a `dist` directory that will contains everything needed to deploy your app.
+This will create a `dist` directory that will contain everything needed to deploy your app.

 ## The file structure of the react-101 project